 - What is persistent depressive disorder (dysthymia)?

 - What are causes and risk factors for dysthymia?

 - What are persistent depressive disorder symptoms and signs?

 - How do health-care professionals diagnose persistent depressive disorder?
 What types of doctors treat persistent depressive disorder?

 - What is the treatment for dysthymia?
 Are there any home remedies for dysthymia?

 - What is the prognosis of persistent depressive disorder?

 - Is it possible to prevent persistent depressive disorder?

 - Are there support groups for people with dysthymia?

 - Find a local Psychiatrist in your town

 - Dysthymia, now referred to as persistent depressive disorder, is a form of depression that lasts more than two years at a time in adults and more than one year at a time in children and adolescents.

 - Dysthymic disorder usually co-occurs with other disorders, like major depression, anxiety, personality or somatoform disorders, and with substance abuse.

 - People with dysthymia tend to have a number of biological, psychological, and environmental risk factors that contribute to its development rather than one single cause of the illness.

-- In order to meet criteria for the diagnosis of dysthymia, a person must experience depression most of every day, more days than not for at least two years in a row in adults, one year for children and teens.
+- In order to meet criteria for the diagnosis of dysthymia, a person must experience symptoms of depression most of every day, more days than not, for at least two years in a row in adults, or one year for children and teens.

 - Health professionals will likely conduct or refer for an extensive medical interview and physical examination and will conduct a thorough mental-health assessment as part of establishing the diagnosis of dysthymia.

 - The treatment of dysthymia is found to be most effective when it includes both medication treatment and several weeks of talk therapy (psychotherapy).

 - Serotonergic medications (SSRIs) are often the first-line medication treatment for dysthymia due to their effectiveness and high tolerability.